appdev-projects/ruby-project-gym/README.md

 <details>
   <summary>Click here to see names of each test</summary>

-secret_encoder.rb should print '3 n22d t4 b2 m4r2 s2cr2t', when the input is 'I need to be more secret'

-secret_encoder.rb should print 'D4n't t2ll 1ny4n2 45r c4d2' when the input is 'Don't tell anyone our code'

-secret_decoder.rb prints 'I need to be more secret', when the input is '3 n22d t4 b2 m4r2 s2cr2t'

-secret_decoder.rb prints 'Don't tell anyone our code', when the input is 'D4n't t2ll 1ny4n2 45r c4d2'

 two_fer.rb prints 'One for Alice, one for me!' if the user enters 'alice'

 two_fer.rb prints 'One for Shreya, one for me!' if the user enters 'shreya'